aws/aws-cdk/packages/aws-cdk-lib/aws-kms/README.md

 ```

-Creates a multi-Region primary key:
+Create a multi-Region primary key:

 ```ts
 const key = new kms.Key(this, 'MyKey', {